-WHY DO YOU WANT TO BRING THIS PROJECT TO YOUR SCHOOL/COMMUNITY?
-WHAT ARE YOUR OBJECTIVES?
+WHY DO YOU WANT TO BRING THIS PROJECT INTO YOUR COMMUNITY?

-The fact that environmental conservation and sustainability practices are not as progressive as they are in Seattle has been something I’ve been able to see because of the amount of time I spend in both Renton and Seattle.
-The importance of sustainable practices are usually unknown, but also disvalued too.
-I know this because at my school, nothing was done by school administrators when we went through a year without recycling services, and when fellow students would trash the school with their lunches.
-Water bottles are used everywhere, and trash sorting would not be something people would take care in doing either.
-I think that my integration of PF1010 into my community has the potential to raise awareness towards many aspects of environmental conservation which could then raise interest in the topic of sustainable farming and food security.
+The fact that environmental conservation and sustainability practices are not as progressive in Renton as they are in Seattle has been something I’ve been able to see because of the amount of time I spend in both communities.
+The importance of sustainable practices are usually unknown and often disvalued among my peers.
+I witnessed this attitude when nothing was done by school administrators when we went through a year without recycling services.
+Water bottles are used everywhere, and trash sorting would not be something students would take care in doing either.
+I think that my integration of PF1010 into my community has the potential to raise awareness towards many aspects of environmental sustainability through education on the topic of water pollution, food security, and sustainable farming.

 WHAT CURRENT CLUBS ARE AVAILABLE?
-WHAT TEACHERS / COURSES COULD INTEGRATE THIS PROJECT?
+WHAT TEACHERS COULD INTEGRATE THIS PROJECT?

 WHAT IS YOUR PLAN?

 Sharing with others the importance of this project will take a lot of communication skills.
-This is the most important part of the project because we need them to financially support the purchase of the aquaponic system and to build the greenhouse.
-Arranging times in which we could meet students during school for lessons on farm sustainability will also be difficult.
-Finally, since it’s my senior year of high school, finding balance between this project, college applications, and extracurriculars will definitely be tough too.
+This is the most important part of the project because we need students and administrators alike to engage in and understand the educational purpose of this project.
+Setting up a suitable timeline to ensure that there is time between every step needed for the success of this project will also be difficult, as I am not working alone.
+Finally, following through with this timeline and finding balance between this project, college applications, and extracurriculars will definitely be tough too.